 Alumni of the Greek community are an integral part of the fraternity/sorority experience.
-Whether serving in a formal role as an advisor or house corporation volunteer, or visit the chapter for homecoming and other celebrations, alumni provide guidance and advice that keep positive traditions alive for undergraduate members.
+Whether serving in a formal role as an advisor or house corporation volunteer or visit the chapter for homecoming and other celebrations, alumni provide guidance and advice that keep positive traditions alive for undergraduate members.
+Chapter advisors are the most vital asset to a chapter other than university support.
+The vision for chapter advisors is to offer professional leadership and management that offer continuity to the chapter’s operations and long-term success.

 Fraternity and sorority advisors provide ongoing support to their chapters through attendance at meetings, events, and activities.
 They also give continuity to each generation of student members that join their Greek organization.

 At Georgia Tech all chapters are required to have a minimum of two advisors.
-One must be a full-time members of the faculty or staff of Georgia Tech, and the other is appointed by the Inter/national fraternity or sorority headquarters.
+One must be a full-time (FLSA Status) member of the faculty or staff of Georgia Tech, and the other is appointed by the Inter/national fraternity or sorority headquarters.

-Chapter Advisors play a vital role in the health and longevity of the Greek community at Georgia Tech.
-The role of a chapter advisors follows the inter/national organization's expectations, and generally includes following roles and responsibilities:
+Chapter Advisors at any level play a vital role in the health and longevity of the Greek community at Georgia Tech.
+The role of the primary chapter advisor follows the inter/national organization's expectations, and generally includes following roles and responsibilities:

 - Developing clear expectations with chapter officers, outlining your role and commitment to the chapter.

-- Reviewing advisory resources provided by the fraternity or sorority headquarters and the Georgia Tech Office of Leadership & Civic Engagement.
+- Reviewing advisory resources provided by the fraternity or sorority headquarters and Georgia Tech Fraternity & Sorority Life Office.

-- Attending chapter meetings, new member events, initiation, and executive officer meetings.
+- Attending chapter meetings, new member events, initiation, and/or executive officer meetings.

 - Reviewing copies of minutes from chapter meetings, executive board meetings, judicial hearings.